jay-sridhar/emailapp/README.md

 1. Unit tests to be added.
 2. Parallelism when fetching emails and processing rules.
 3. Storing and indexing on to / cc values (separating alias and email ids)
-4. Storage to enable content parsing (of messages)
+4. Processing the message content (storage and searching).
-5. Support for nested rules (query builder)
+5. Support for nested rules (query builder).

 Resources
 -------